ekke/ekkesSHAREexample/README.md

 [see LICENSE ( The Unlicense )](LICENSE)

 ## ekkes SHARE example
-This is not a real-life app - this app only demonstrates HowTo share Files with other Apps on Android and iOS
+This is not a real-life app - this app only demonstrates

+1. HowTo share Files from Qt Mobile App with other Apps on Android and iOS

+2. HowTo open Qt Mobile App from other Apps: the Android part is nearly done, iOS coming soon

 !!! not production ready !!!

 !!! please set Permission WRITE_EXTERNAL_STORAGE on Android 6+ !!!

+## 1. HowTo share Files from Qt Mobile App with other Apps on Android and iOS

 On Android we're using Intents, on iOS UIDocumentInteractionController.